 Unpaid internships and poor recruitment practices are a barrier which threaten to impact on the diversity and vibrancy of our future arts workforce.
 This programme champions new voices and promotes the potential for positive change through sharing evidence of best practice in recruitment and talent development.
 Its beneficiaries are the potential arts leaders of the future; those who in turn should be powerful advocates for the cultural change needed to achieve real, ingrained diversity in the arts.
 Providing these bursaries goes some way to making entry into the arts a level playing field and ensures those with talent, if not financial backing, are given the opportunity to succeed.

 Under the Weston Jerwood Creative Bursaries Programme 40 recent graduates undertook placements lasting between six and twelve months, recruited through open application according to financial and academic eligibility criteria.
 Placements were with 40 leading arts organisations across the UK.
 They were selected for the excellence of their work and their ability to offer the most inspiring placements in a wide range of jobs in the arts and the best possible start for the graduates.
 Alongside their placement, recipients were supported by mentoring and structured networking opportunities through the Andrew Lloyd Webber Foundation Training Programme.
 Bursary recipients were paid the Living Wage and the programme facilitated valuable networking and peer support for both placements and hosts.
-You can view a full directory of bursary holders in this second edition here.

 These Weston Jerwood Creative Bursaries are ways in.
 Each is a little miracle, all 40 of them.
 And more, we hope, to come.
 Each an individual doorway.
 They are of immense, incalculable value – to those that receive them and to us all.
 They’re a marvellous act of creativity.